 If you've never played a saxophone - or a similar instrument, such as a clarinet - you'll find it tricky to start with.
 Working the reed of a saxophone requires developed lip muscles to properly compress the reed.
 You'll need to be able to surround the reed and mouthpiece with a ring of muscle.
 Just like the other muscles in your body, you'll need to develop your lip muscles before they'll be up for the work.
 Your sax is going to sound 'interesting' for the first few weeks as your lip muscles get used to it.
 I call it 'air time' The more you practice (ie the more time you spend putting air through your horn),the sooner the neighbours will stop banging on the wall...And this muscle development is best obtained through regular (daily if possible) short spells of practice, rather than an hour's frantic session immediately before a lesson!
-Apart from anything else, your lips won't make it through an hour!
+Apart from anything else, your lips won't make it through an hour for a good while!

 Pic.
 1 shows a saxophone embouchure in which the lower lip does not cover over the lower teeth